Loading...

 Certain errors will be automatically retried 2 times by default, with a short exponential backoff.

-Connection errors (for example, due to a network connectivity problem), 408 Request Timeout, 409 Conflict, 429 Rate Limit, >=500 Internal errors, and timeouts will all be retried by default.
+Connection errors (for example, because of a network connectivity problem), 408 Request Timeout, 409 Conflict, 429 Rate Limit, >=500 Internal errors, and timeouts are all retried by default.

 You can use the max_retries option to configure or disable this: